 - Make sure you have the latest modem firmware version installed.
 Follow the instructions in this article to update your modem firmware with the Hiberfaker.

 Step by step guide

 - Stack the modem shield on top of the Arduino Mega:

-- Stack the black Hiberfaker connector shield on top of the modem shield:
+- Beta modem shield: stack the black Hiberfaker connector shield on top of the modem shield.